Our horses

 The Breed

 The Selle Français is the result of 19th century crosses between English Thoroughbreds and local Norman mares.
 The breed was known as the Anglo-Norman half-blood before WW2, and from 1958, it was called the Selle Français.
-From this point, it continued to improve through various crosses and selection for sporting ability.
-One of the strongest and most versatile of the European competition breeds, the Selle Français is very versatile, especially in eventing and show jumping.
-They have great jumping abilities, and measure between 1.65m to 1.70m at the withers.
+From this point onwards, it continued to improve through various crosses and selection for sporting ability.
+One of the strongest and most versatile of the European competition breeds, the Selle Français is very adaptable, especially in eventing and show jumping.
+They have great jumping abilities, and measure between 1.65m to 1.70m at the withers (15 - 16 hands).
+Initially a French breed, the Selle Francais is now known internationally.

 Ultra Maugrey is a bay Selle Français, born in 2008.
-He is a classy horse, born from the breeding between the agile Quite Easy and the well known Camargo.
-He is mainly a show jumping horse.
+He is a good looking horse, born from the breeding between the agile Quite Easy and the well known Camargo.
+He is an excellent show jumper.

 The Miniature Horse